cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       A collection of programs and services that read and write through the data abstraction layer in CDAP.

+   Application Template
+      An artifact, that with the addition of a configuration file, can be used to create manifestations of applications.

    Artifact
       A JAR file containing Java classes and resources required to create and run an :term:`Application`.
 Multiple applications can be created from the same artifact.

+   Batch Pipeline
+      A type of :term:`CDAP Pipeline` that runs on a schedule, performing actions on a distinct set of data.

+   CDAP Application
+      See :term:`Application`.

+   CDAP Application Studio
+      A visual editor, part of the :term:`CDAP UI`, for creating and configuring pipelines.
+You click and drag sources, transformations, and sinks, and can name and configure the pipelines.
+It provides an operational view of the resulting pipeline that allows for monitoring of metrics, logs, and other run-time information.

    Stream
       The primary means of bringing data from external systems into CDAP in real time; an ordered, time-partitioned sequences of data, usable for real-time collection and